mayur533/cards/README.md

 ## Working with the card data project

+### Contributing

+We welcome contributions to improve the card data library!
+Here's how you can help:

+- **Data Updates**: Submit issues for incorrect card data or missing cards
+- **Documentation**: Help improve README and code documentation
+- **Code**: Submit pull requests for bug fixes or enhancements
+- **Testing**: Add test cases for card data validation

+### Contribution Process

+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request with detailed description

 ### Card data

 - [src/cards.csv](src/cards.csv) is the source of truth for all generated data.
 The data is managed in Google Sheets and sourced from [the-fab-cube/flesh-and-blood-cards](https://github.com/the-fab-cube/flesh-and-blood-cards).